Humboldt Redwoods State Park: History

 The original inhabitants of the area were the Sinkyone.
 In the 1850s white settlers began felling the redwoods, seeking to clear the land for homes and pasture.
 About 20 years later the timber industry moved into the region, and railways and roads were routed through the area for accessibility to the trees.
 In 1918 after realizing how much of the old-growth forests closer to San Francisco had been harvested, Boone and Crockett Club members formed the Save the Redwoods League, and began working to preserve redwood forests in the region, including the area that became Humboldt Redwoods State Park.
 The Garden Club of America, through its Redwood Grove Committee, raised half of the funds needed to buy the 2,552 acre Canoe Creek Grove which became part of Humboldt Redwoods State Park.
 Sarah Gildersleeve Fife was instrumental in the activities of this committee.

 Redwoods

-The park is famed for its coast redwoods (Sequoia sempervirens), many of which grow to over 300 ft in height.
+Many of the coast redwoods (Sequoia sempervirens) grow to over 300 ft in height.
 The forests on alluvial plains are almost pure redwood forest, but the forests on the slopes also contain Douglas-fir.

 Over 100 of the 137 known trees over 350 ft tall—all coast redwoods—occur in Humboldt Redwoods State Park.
 It is home to the 4th-tallest measured living redwood, the Stratosphere Giant, which was measured at 112.94 m in 2004.
 Stratosphere Giant was the tallest known living redwood until the discovery of three taller trees in Redwood National Park; the tallest, Hyperion, measuring 115.55 m in September 2006.